 - Ceftriaxone is one of the most commonly used antibiotics.

-- Penicillin in high doses is almost always effective.
+- Penicillin in high doses can be effective for susceptible bacteria.

 - If there is an allergy to penicillin, chloramphenicol may be used.

 People in close contact with someone who have meningococcal meningitis should be given antibiotics to prevent infection.

 Such people include: